-Under the Proposed Concept Masterplan the overall quantity of public recreational open space (zoned RE1) has been revised from 44.77ha to 35.38ha, as well as the inclusion of an additional 28.12h of conservation land (zoned E2), providing an increase in the quantity and accessibility of active and passive recreation areas, as well as improving the conservation of existing vegetation, site features and areas of ecological significance.
+Under the Proposed Concept Masterplan, the overall quantity of public recreational open space (zoned RE1) has been revised from 44.77ha to 24.45ha.
+In addition to the proposed RE1 zoned land, the inclusion of 28.12 ha of biobank areas within the subject site provides increased quantity and accessibility of recreation areas.

-In order to ensure that this increase in public recreation land does not create an additional maintenance cost for Council, a bio banking agreement between Council and Celestino is being developed where approximately 28.12ha will be bio bank funded.
+In order to ensure that this increase in public recreation land does not create an additional maintenance cost for Council, a bio banking agreement between Council and Celestino is being developed where approximately 36.07ha will be bio bank funded.
 This means the amount of public recreation land for use and benefit of the community across the site will increase (refer to Figure 22), without generating a financial burden to Council for its maintenance.
-The recreational land within the bio bank agreement (being 28.12ha) will still be required to be maintained by Council however the bio bank agreement will ensure Council is provided funding in perpetuity for maintenance of this land in the form a management trust fund paid by the developer.
+The recreational land within the bio bank agreement (being 36.07ha) will still be required to be maintained by Council however the bio bank agreement will ensure Council is provided funding in perpetuity for maintenance of this land in the form a management trust fund paid by the developer.